MichaelGilliam/pseudocode2.0/pseudocode.md

 10; else keep doors closed

-function to open door at
+function to open door at passenger floor

-11: Elevator arrives at passenger level
+11: Elevator arrives at passenger floor

 12: Open doors

+function to go to move floor to floor going up or down

 13; passenger presses desired floor by using a button on the inside.

 14; if disired floor is up, then press inside up botton  (++)

 15; else if disired floor is down, then press inside down button (--)